The union’s defeat at Amazon is shaking up the labor movement and exposing a rift between organizers

 Emmit Ashford, a 26-year-old pro-union stower, said the company warned workers at meetings that “everything is on the table” and that “you might lose your pay” and benefits if the union were to pass.

-The union on the other hand, couldn’t approach workers except outside the facility, hampering their ability to persuade people who were on the fence.
+The union, on the other hand, couldn’t approach workers except outside the facility, hampering its ability to persuade people who were on the fence.

 “It’s hard for the people to get the message across, especially on the union side, because the union doesn’t get to be in the warehouse,” he said.